Haxatron/Haxatron/README.md

 ### Contact

-If you are a maintainer and would like me to take a look at you repository (for free!), you can contact me at haxatron1@gmail.com with the name of your repository.
+If you are a maintainer and would like me to take a look at your repository (for free!), you can contact me at haxatron1@gmail.com with the name of your repository.
 Security issues will be reported via [huntr.dev](https://huntr.dev/policy/)

 Factors I take into account when deciding whether to review: